CAR-T has been hailed as a cure for cancer, but what really is this miraculous technology and what can we actually

 Targeting solid tumors is a big challenge in the field of immuno-oncology.
 Low T-cell infiltration and an immunosuppressive environment prevent the immune system from effectively attacking solid tumors.
 Bluebird bio and Celgene are developing their own CAR-T technology for solid tumors from the US.

 Others think that the way to go for CAR-T is combination therapies.
 “We are excited about combining checkpoint inhibitors such as PD-1 inhibitors and anti-CTLA4 drugs with CAR-T cells,” said Zelig Eshhar, pioneer of the CAR-T technology at the NIH, for The Scientist.

 Off-the-Shelf CAR-T Therapy

 Most approaches to CAR-T engineer the patient’s own cells, but this process requires several weeks and is expensive; Novartis priced the first therapy at $475,000 (€400,000).
 A possible solution is allogeneic CAR-T therapy, i.e. sourced from a healthy donor and ready to go when the patient needs it.

 Cellectis and Celyad are developing their own allogeneic CAR-T each, and there’s friction between them both.
-In this area, Celyad is still in preclinical phase, while Cellectis’ UCART123 recently received FDA approval to start clinical trials, making it the first study for allogeneic CAR-T in humans.
+Celyad, still in the preclinical stage, has licensed the technology to Novartis, while Cellectis recently started a Phase I trial with UCART123, making it the first study for allogeneic CAR-T in humans.

 The technology promises a faster and cheaper approach to CAR-T, but developing an off-the-shelf therapy is a “scientifically challenging avenue” according to Celyad’s CEO Christian Homsy.

 “I doubt that allogeneic CAR-T can be a real off-the-shelf therapy,” he commented.
 “There are still some significant scientific challenges with regards to immunology, as well as manufacturing, transportation, traceability and banking solutions necessary to reach the scale needed for widespread patient treatment.”

 As you can appreciate, there’s plenty going on in the CAR-T space.
 The technology is not perfect yet, but it offers hope for patients that had none before.
 Whoever makes it first to the market will open the way for better alternatives to come in the next years.